umdxling/material-umdnmt/README.md

 - *Dockerfile*: creates the docker image

-- *entrypoint.sh*: the Docker entrypoint with `translate` directive

 - *Makefile*: used for building both the docker, and the internal systems
    - Includes `docker-build` command, which read from configs so developer-users only need to make small changes to rebuild with new settings.
    - Contains commands to build tools and systems, which can be used by developer-users to build everything locally (outside of Docker) and which are also used by the Dockerfile to build tools and systems.